Real-Time Detectors for Digital and Physical Adversarial Inputs to Perception Systems: Introduction

 \subsection{Related Works}

-Similar defenses that rely on image transformations have also been proposed in the image purification domain.
-For instance, \cite{guo2017countering,das2018shield} apply JPEG compression, bit depth reduction, and crop ensemble to remove noise and possible adversarial components from images.
-However, purification is applied to \textit{all} images, whether they are adversarial or not, which compromises the accuracy of the network on clean images \cite{zheng2016improving}.
-In contrast, VisionGuard does not affect the accuracy of the target classifier.
+Similar defenses that rely on image transformations have also been proposed in the image purification domain to defend against \textit{digital} attacks only.
+For instance, \cite{guo2017countering,das2018shield,samangouei2018defense,yin2020defense} apply compression, bit depth reduction, crop ensemble to remove noise and possible adversarial digital components from images.
+Purification is applied to \textit{all} images, whether they are adversarial or not, which compromises the accuracy of the network on clean images \cite{zheng2016improving,kou2019enhancing}.
+In contrast, VG is orthogonal to these approaches as it focuses on \textit{detection}, and not purification, of both digital and physical attacks, without affecting the accuracy of the target classifier.
 Image transformations have also been employed in \cite{tian2018detecting} to detect adversarial inputs but in a completely different way than the proposed one.
 In particular, \cite{tian2018detecting} relies on building a DNN-based detector that takes as input $K\times N$ features, where $K$ is the number of applied transformations (e.g., rotation and translation) and $N$ is the number of logits/classes.
-For instance, for the MNIST dataset $K=45$ and $N=10$ while for ImageNet there are $N=1000$ logits.
-Similar to VisionGuard, MagNet \cite{meng2017magnet} checks if an input image is adversarial by applying a single image transformation and examining the corresponding softmax output.
-The difference is that instead of compression algorithms, MagNet employs auto-encoders to generate new images that are reconstructed from the original ones.
-Related defenses that complement VisionGuard such as robust/adversarial training \cite{szegedy2013intriguing,hinton2015distilling} and image purification approaches \cite{samangouei2018defense} are discussed in Section \ref{sec:related}.
+For instance, for the MNIST dataset, the authors consider $K=45$ and $N=10$ while for ImageNet there are $N=1000$ logits.
+This large input space for the DNN detector may render its training computationally challenging especially for large image domains; in fact, evaluation on ImageNet is not provided in \cite{tian2018detecting}.
+Similar to VG, MagNet \cite{meng2017magnet} checks if an input image is adversarial by applying a single image transformation and examining the corresponding softmax output.
+Specifically, MagNet employs auto-encoders - as opposed to label-invariant transformations considered in this paper - to generate new images that are reconstructed from the original ones.
+Common in \cite{tian2018detecting,meng2017magnet} is that the proposed detectors are dataset-specific, as a new autoencoder/DNN-detector needs to built for each dataset.
+To the contrary, as shown by our extensive experiments VG is dataset-agnostic; see Section \ref{sec:eval} and \ref{sec:sim}.